 ui_locales

 OPTIONAL.
-End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 (Phillips, A. and M. Davis, “Tags for Identifying Languages,” September 2009.)
+End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 (Phillips, A., Ed. and M. Davis, Ed., “Tags for Identifying Languages,” September 2009.)
 [RFC5646] language tag values, ordered by preference.
 For instance, the value "fr-CA fr en" represents a preference for French as spoken in Canada, then French (without a region designation), followed by English (without a region designation).
 An error SHOULD NOT result if some or all of the requested locales are not supported by the OpenID Provider.

 claims_locales

 OPTIONAL.
-End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 (Phillips, A. and M. Davis, “Tags for Identifying Languages,” September 2009.)
+End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 (Phillips, A., Ed. and M. Davis, Ed., “Tags for Identifying Languages,” September 2009.)
 [RFC5646] language tag values, ordered by preference.
 An error SHOULD NOT result if some or all of the requested locales are not supported by the OpenID Provider.

 id_token_hint